BrainKu/wavedrawable/README.md

 wavedrawable
 ============

-a custom view by reference TitanicTextView
+a custom view by reference [Titanic](https://github.com/RomainPiel/Titanic)

 an view with wave background.